Ready to say goodbye to debt for good? Learn More

 Mail Documents to Your Trustee

-When any new Chapter 7 bankruptcy case is filed, the bankruptcy court automatically assigns it to a bankruptcy trustee.
 If you file your case in person, the court clerk will give you a notice telling you your trustee’s name and contact information when you file your forms.
-Otherwise, the court will mail you this notice within a day or two after your case is filed.
+If you file by mail, the court will send this notice to you via mail.

-The trustee’s job is to review your bankruptcy forms to be sure they’re complete and to verify that the information in the forms is accurate.
-In particular, the trustee must verify that your income and expense information is correct.
-The Bankruptcy Code requires you to send the trustee the following documents to help them verify your information:
+The trustee’s job is to review your bankruptcy forms to be sure they’re complete and to verify that the information is accurate.
+To do that, they’ll require that you send them:

-You must send these documents to your case trustee at least seven days before your 341 meeting (more about that a little later in this guide).
-Your trustee may also request additional documents.
-Shortly after you file your case your trustee will usually send you a letter with a list of everything you should send and instructions for where to send it.
-Don’t file any of these documents with the court since they contain sensitive information.
+⏱️ You must send these documents to your case trustee at least seven days before your 341 meeting (more about that a little later in this guide).

 Attend Your 341 Meeting